How to Use Basic OBDII Code Reader For Beginners

 - Best OBD2 Scanner With ABS And SRS Functions (Reviews & Guide) - December 2, 2019

 - What Should Tire Pressure be on a Car?
 (FAQ) - November 23, 2019

 In this article I will try to give all the basic info about obdii code reader and scanner to help beginners who are interested in Do-it-yourself (DIY) auto repairs have a head start.

-The idea is to answer all the questions a novice would ask to have foundational knowledge about self automobile diagnostics and repairs.
+The idea is to answer all the questions a novice would ask to have basic knowledge about self automobile diagnostics and repairs.

 What is an OBD II Code Reader?

 Have you ever had problems with your car and took it to the auto shop?
 Did you also experience being told by the mechanic that everything is under control and fixing the problem is sure to be a cinch?
 Did they also charge you separately for fluids, a certain part, and other expenses?